Country guides

 Canadian citizens must have a passport that is valid for at least six months beyond their arrival in Kuwait.
 A visa is required, and can be obtained on arrival for a maximum stay of three months.

 Australian citizens must have a passport that is valid for at least six months beyond their arrival in Kuwait.
-A visa is required, and can be obtained on arrival for a maximum stay of three months.
+A visa is required, and can be obtained on arrival for a maximum stay of 30 days.

-New Zealand citizens must have a passport that is valid for a minimum of 6 months beyond arrival in Kuwait.
+New Zealand citizens must have a passport that is valid for at least six months beyond their arrival in Kuwait.
 A visa is required, and can be obtained on arrival for a maximum stay of three months.